M-Chimiste/track-buddy/README.md

 Arduino based head tracker with the BNO08X IMU.

 ## Hardware
-Track Buddy has a very BOM from an electronics perspective.
+Track Buddy has a very small BOM from an electronics perspective.
 It requires an Arduino Pro Micro, a BNO080, and a tactile switch.
 The tactile switch is wired into pin 10 and attached to the ground of the Pro Micro.
 I used a 6mm x 6mm x 9mm one I had lying around, but realistically anything longer than 4mm should work (the top case thickness is ~3mm when printed).
 The BNO080 is wired to the Pro Micro as follows:

 |Pro Micro Pin|BNO080 Pin|
 |-----|-----|